-ARMSTRONG is an integrated tool for preliminary system design powered by state-of-the-art techniques in the field of concurrent engineering.
+ARMSTRONG is an integrated tool for preliminary system design powered by state-of-the-art techniques in the field of concurrent engineering and artificial intelligence.
 ARMSTRONG’s architecture makes it possible to capture the inherent essence of a complex system: recurrence, dependencies and design convergence while maintaining a computational focus.

 ARMSTRONG’s architecture is designed to be modular, flexible and scalable and to minimize integration efforts.
 You can add new models, new parameters or new dependency relations as you please, without any architectural modifications required.
 New subsystem or system models can be incorporated in very few steps.